 Some practices, like A/Prof Katz’ Men’s Health Melbourne clinic, are already paving the way in this area.

 “I’ve made my clinic very men-friendly,” the Medical Director and Urologist says, adding there’s “wood, marble and statues”, “TVs playing sport” and “male-focused” magazines.
 “It specifically targets men so they feel comfortable,” he says.
 And it seems this approach extends to the consultation.

-“First impressions can be quite lasting,” Dr Katz says, explaining that if a hypothetical patient brought up erectile dysfunction and it wasn’t approached in a way that made him comfortable, he could be “turned off”.
+“First impressions can be quite lasting,” A/Prof Katz says, explaining that if a hypothetical patient brought up erectile dysfunction and it wasn’t approached in a way that made him comfortable, he could be “turned off”.